-If there was ever a time for kindness, it’s now.
+The time for kindness, is now.
 Social distancing and self-isolation have meant that we are in increasing danger of losing our sense of connection and losing touch with the most vulnerable in our society.
 Psychologists in recent weeks have stressed that we consider this a time of ‘physical distancing, social connection’.

 Rainbow your window

 As the Queen noted in her VE day address, rainbows are quickly becoming the symbol of togetherness and strength in the face of the ongoing global uncertainty.
 One of the highlights of a morning walk around a neighbourhood is seeing the various rainbow paintings, drawings, and murals that people have stuck up in their houses.
 This feels like a collective kindness and is an easy, simple way to bring some happiness into your community.
 Bonus points for providing an afternoon of crafty fun for those repetitive weekends, too.

 Send a card

 Tweets, DMs, texts, Snapchats, and Zoom calls all may be nice, but there is nothing quite like receiving a thoughtful card addressed to you in the post.
 Many online companies are now offering special COVID-appropriate messages, including thank you cards for health heroes, ‘thinking of you’ cards, and more novelty pandemic-related humour (“Happy birthday!
 Enjoy a Quarantini Martini!”).
 These are a fun, inexpensive way to make someone’s day.
 Writing a letter can also be good for your mental health and be a great outlet for creativity.

 The pandemic has left an enduring strain on charities and community groups.
 Once we start establishing a new sense of normality, these groups will be needed more than ever.
 To keep them going throughout this difficult time, consider volunteering your time to your local charities, community groups, and online support centres.
 Could you spare an hour or two to help in community kitchens?
 Do you have some non-perishable food that you could donate to a local food bank?
 Do you have skills or expertise that charities might benefit from?
 The more we pull together, the easier the transition will be.

-Neighbourly acts of service
+Neighbourly acts of kindness

 Pick up the phone